 Independent Audit Details

-An independent party has been appointed by the Greater Cambridge Partnership to oversee an audit of the Cambourne to Cambridge (C2C) scheme.
+An independent party was appointed by the Greater Cambridge Partnership to oversee an audit of the Cambourne to Cambridge (C2C) scheme in 2021.

-Mr Swann acts as the point of contact and intermediary between all stakeholders – including the GCP, and the independent expert.
+Mr Swann acted as the point of contact and intermediary between all stakeholders – including the GCP, and the independent expert.

 The findings of the audit will be put before the Greater Cambridge Partnership’s Executive Board in July.